KhMustafa/SRL-with-robotics-priors/README.md

 * tensorflow 1.14.0

 Please note that, it is recommended to create a virtual environment where you can install the required python packages and use it for this project.

+## Code description
+The code is structured into four ros packages as follows:
+* `rosbot_srl` package includes the scripts responsible for defining the networks architecture for RL and SRL algorithms, besides auxiliary scripts for logging and plotting training results.
+* `openai_ros` package includes scripts that define the virtual training and environments and control the motion of the robot.
+* `turtlebot3_gazebo` and `turtlebot3_description` packages include scripts that define the model of the robot and gazebo world files.

 ## Setup
 To run this project, please follow this set of instructions: